9 Ways on How to Improve Your Website’s Loading Speed

 Here are a few useful tools:

 - Google Page Speed Insights – This free tool from Google will check any URL and run a test on your site for its performance.
 It provides different results for how your site works on both desktop and for mobile platforms.
-It will cover many of the areas discussed in this article and give suggestions for individual about what might specifically be causing your site to slow down.
+It will cover many of the areas discussed in this article and give suggestions about what might specifically be causing your site to slow down.
+However, this tool does seem to be very aggressive and sometimes unrealistic, so keep this in mind.

 - Yslow – This is a free plugin for your browser that will provide you with a grade based on the number of HTTP requests, image sizes, whether a CDN is being used, etc.